Neural Module Networks: Neural module networks for visual QA

 A combination module \mod{combine[$c$]} merges two attentions into a single attention.
-For example, { \tt combine[and]} should be active only in the regions that are active in both inputs, while { \tt{combine[or]}} should be active where the first input is active and the second is inactive.
-It is implemented as a convolution followed by a nonlinearity.
+For example, { \tt combine[and]} should be active only in the regions that are active in both inputs, while { \tt{combine[except]}} should be active where the first input is active and the second is inactive.